ubc-library-rc/rdm/content/03_create_readme.md

 A README file provides information about a project and is intended to help ensure that the data can be correctly interpreted, by yourself at a later date or by others when sharing or publishing data.
 It contains information commonly required to understand the dataset, its contents, provenance, licensing and how to interact with it.
 A README file is generally named ```README```and is typically a text or markdown file.

 In short, a README is a portable, durable way to inform other researchers about how to navigate, collaborate, or extend your project.
+Having them alongside your project(s) is good practice, especially when depositing data in a repository.

 <p style="margin-bottom: 20px"></p>

 Looking for a cheat sheet?
 Check out our <a href="https://osf.io/aqxw3" target="_blank">one-pager</a>
-{: .note}

 Looking for a template to reuse?
-Check out a very simple <a href="https://ubc-library-rc.github.io/rdm/content/assets/templates/UBC_README.txt" target="_blank">README template</a> we prepared for you
+Check out our <a href="https://ubc-library-rc.github.io/rdm/content/assets/templates/UBC_README.txt" target="_blank">README template</a>
 {: .note}

 <br>